 As a B2B marketer, you might think the storytelling techniques used by today’s B2C companies don’t really translate to your post about SaaS solutions.

 In fact, there are several narrative techniques you can use in your B2B content marketing that will engage your audience and leave a lasting impression.

 In this post, we’ll explore three classic storytelling strategies and explain how to adjust them to fit a B2B marketing plan.

 1. Powerful Storytelling Uses “Show, Don’t Tell”

 Creative writers and novelists are all too familiar with this technique.
-Instead of plainly stating, “it’s sunny”, they’ll paint a more vivid picture for the reader – say, the protagonist tilting their head up to the sky, soaking in the warmth of a summer afternoon.
+Instead of saying, “It’s sunny,” show don’t tell means painting a vivid picture for the reader – say, the protagonist tilting their head up to the sky, soaking in the warmth of a summer afternoon.